robtaylor/VACASK/benchmark/README.md

 Ngspice, Xyce and Gnucap were using builtin models of circuit elements.
 VACASK used Ngspice models converted into Verilog-A by [Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller).
 The simplified noise model was used (`simplified_noise` set to `True`) and opvars that induce extra internal nodes were left out (`opvars_intnodes` set to `False`) to make models as close as possible to the ones provided by Ngspice in terms of complexity.
 The CMOS test problems used the PSP103.4 MOSFET model.

-For each test problem the number of timepoints and the number of Newton-Raphson iterations (residual evaluations for Xyce) is listed.
+For each test problem the number of timepoints and the number of Newton-Raphson (NR) iterations (residual evaluations for Xyce) is listed.
 In some cases the number of rejected timepoints is also given.
+All benchmarks were run on a computer with an AMD Threadripper 7970 processor.

 # Results